The Early Payment Advantage: How Invoice Factoring Turns Supplier Discounts into Growth Fuel

 • Take advantage of supplier early payment discounts

-Consider Baby’s on Broadway, a retail store that used purchase financing to make larger inventory purchases and maintain optimal stock levels.
+For example, a retail store used purchase financing to make larger inventory purchases and maintain optimal stock levels.
 This allowed them to save on shipping costs, secure vendor discounts, and keep products available longer – leading to 100% growth in sales even during challenging market conditions.

 2. Set Up Factoring Relationships to Support New Year Growth